 Choose organic and fair trade coffee

 For these reasons, it’s extremely important to choose a coffee that is organic and beneficial to the producer.
-Each one of your cups needs around 70 coffee beans ― at the end of the week, you’ve already drunk a small bag.
+Each one of your cups needs at least 50 coffee beans ― at the end of the week, you’ve already drunk a small bag.
 Because coffee is so readily available, your decision has an impact.
 Whoever gets your money will keep producing.

 Since we learnt about all this, we dropped the usual blend and went for a sustainable coffee.
 Because it’s usually a little bit pricier, we’ve decided to just drink one cup less each day.
 And voilà.